ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 back to back appts i have to take my mom to today, and the traffic outside is awful but i got my book

+going to long island with my parents in a little bit bc we're all a little bored lol im going to get my orange chicken from that chinese restaurant in long island, im literally going to get extra to put in the freezer rotfl

 ------------------
 # Oct
 ------------------